redhat-developer/odo/docs/development.md

     There is a helper script [scripts/bump-version.sh](/scripts/bump-version.sh) that should change version number in all files listed above (expect odo.rb).

-    To update the CLI Structure in README.md, run `make generate-cli-docs` and update the section in [README.md](/README.md#cli-structure)
+    To update the CLI Structure in README.md, run `make generate-cli-structure` and update the section in [README.md](/README.md#cli-structure)

+    To update the CLI reference documentation in docs/cli-reference.md, run `make generate-cli-structure > docs/cli-reference.md`.
 2. When PR is merged create and push new git tag for version.
     ```
     git tag v0.0.1